nosuz/easy-ip4o6/README_en.md

 ## Package Building

+Execute `make menuconfig`, and select (M mark) the `easy-ip4o6` package from Network so that it will be created.
+Then, `make build` to start build process.

 ```bash
 # Run inside Dev Container
 # Note: On first startup, the following commands will run and may take up to 30 minutes to complete